databrickslabs/dbldatagen/docs/source/DISTRIBUTIONS.md

 ## Exponential distribution

-The Exponential distribution models the time between successive events in a Poisson process — inter-arrival times between API requests, time-to-failure for hardware components, or gaps between customer purchases.
+The Exponential distribution models the time between successive events in a Poisson process.
+This could be the inter-arrival times between API requests, time-to-failure for hardware components, or gaps between customer purchases.
 Its defining property is memorylessness: the probability of the next event occurring in the next instant is independent of how long you have already waited.

 The single `rate` parameter (λ) is the reciprocal of the mean: `mean = 1 / rate`.
 The Exponential is a special case of the Gamma distribution with `shape=1`.
 With `rate=2.0`, the